RetroStack/TRS-80_Model-I_Mini-Monitor/README.md

 # TRS-80 Model 1 Mini Monitor

-A 3D-printable, 65%-scale enclosure that restyles a modern 8" Eyoyo LCD into a faithful mini version of the original TRS-80 Model I monitor—complete with front “fake” knobs, a front power LED, hidden IR window option, and mounting points for the stock speakers and main PCB.
-Everything is designed to reuse the donor monitor’s electronics and screws wherever possible.
-MIT-licensed and open to hack, tweak, and remix.
+A 3D-printable, 65%-scale enclosure that restyles a modern 8" Eyoyo LCD into a faithful mini version of the original TRS-80 Model I monitor, complete with front “fake” knobs, a front power LED, hidden IR window option, and mounting points for the stock speakers and main PCB.
+Everything is designed to reuse the donor monitor’s electronics wherever possible.
+Released under the MIT-license.

 |![Front Case](/Images/Monitor_Front.png) | ![Back Case](/Images/Monitor_Back.png) |
 |-------------------------------------|-------------------------------------|